nathan7/promize/README.md

 ### promize.then(fn)

-  Returns a promise fulfilled with fn's return value (or rejected with fn's thrown exception).
+  Returns a promise resolved with fn's return value (or rejected with fn's thrown exception).
   Useful for starting a chain of .then()s with.

 ## License